-Both a Master of Social Work (MSW) and a licensed clinical social worker (LCSW) may help social work professionals provide valuable services to society, specifically to vulnerable populations.
-Still, there are some key differences between these credentials that may affect career opportunities and more.
+Both a Master of Social work (MSW) degree and a licensed clinical social worker (LCSW) certification may help social work professionals provide valuable services to society, specifically to vulnerable populations.
+Still, there are key differences between these credentials that may affect career opportunities and more.

 LCSW vs. MSW: The Differences

 The simplest way to understand the difference between an MSW and LCSW is to define the two.
 An MSW is a Master of Social Work, which is a graduate degree.
-An LCSW — licensed clinical social worker — is specific licensure obtained after earning a master’s in social work.
+Students who earn an MSW can take an Association of Social Work Board exam to become a licensed social worker.
+An LCSW — licensed clinical social worker — is a more specific licensure obtained after earning a master’s in social work and completing the appropriate number of hours of training, along with any other state-specific requirements.
 LCSWs are licensed to diagnose and treat mental, emotional, and behavioral disorders.

 To become an LCSW, you’ll need to hold an MSW from a program accredited by the Council on Social Work Education (CSWE).
-However, you don’t have to become licensed just because you have an MSW degree.
 Think of the LCSW as advanced licensure that may qualify you for more career opportunities.
 Specifically, an LCSW credential is required if you want to work with patients without the supervision of another professional during your career.

 A Master of Social Work, which is a graduate degree.